-Keep in mind that when you head indoors for warmth, your risk is still the same if you're sitting next to a sunny window.
+When you head indoors for warmth, your risk is still the same.
 The reason?
-UVB rays are effectively blocked by glass, but UVA rays aren't.
-At least 50 percent of UVA radiation can pass through windows of a home and for car windows, more than 60 percent.
+While UVB rays are effectively blocked by glass, UVA rays aren't.
+At least 50 percent of UVA radiation can pass through home windows and 60 percent of UVA rays can pass through car windows.

-If you're planning to spend the day outside, boost your SPF protection to 30; reapply it every two hours and immediately after sweating or exposure to snow or wind (since all of these factors can wash or wear away sunscreen).
-When purchasing sunscreen, be sure to choose one that contains a moisturizer.
-This will help protect against skin dryness caused by harsh winter conditions.
+If you're planning to enjoy the slopes all day, boost your SPF protection to 30; reapply it every two hours and after sweating or exposure to snow or wind (since these elements can wash or wear away sunscreen).
 Apply the sunscreen to your nose and chin.
-Don't neglect your lips, ears, eye area, neck, scalp, or hands either.
-Also keep on hand an SPF 15 lip balm for extra protection.
+Don't neglect your lips, ears, eye area, neck, scalp, or hands.
+And keep on hand an SPF 15 lip balm for extra protection.

 Sources: